School of Art, Design and Architecture

 Careers with this subject

-Benefit from a highly vocational and professional-standard training programme, working closely with Theatre Royal creative staff and producers.
+Benefit from a highly vocational and professional-standard training programme, working closely with practitioners with a wide range of industry experience.
 With dedicated support from our Placements Officer, you can engage with work-based learning opportunities, gain employability advice and receive guidance on your career progression.

 Key features